coderamen666/srd-v3.5-md/spells/spells-a-b.md

 -   **Spell Resistance:** Yes

 You awaken a tree or animal to humanlike sentience.
-To succeed, you must make a Will save (DC 10 + the animal's current HD, or the HD the tree will have once awakened).
+To succeed, you must make a Will save (DC 10 + the animal’s current HD, or the HD the tree will have once awakened).

 The *awakened* animal or tree is friendly toward you.
 You have no